coralproject/ask-docs/docs_dir/contribute/coral_naming.md

 # Coral naming

 Are you curious about why we've named things the way that we have?
 As you may have guessed, each component of Coral is named after a different type of coral.
+We like to match up some traits of the particular type of coral with the functionality of the component, but that's not always possible.

+If you

 ### Cay